dbratu777/ece4724-dissection/index.md

 ### Background

 The SL-100L is a basic folding calculator with no scientific functions and limited memory operations; it is capable of standard mathematical operations using only a single binary or unary operator at a time.
 It has two power sources: a button cell battery and solar cells.
-Also, the calculator utilizes a 8-digit 7-segment LCD for the display.
+The calculator utilizes a 8-digit 7-segment LCD for the display.

 ### Motivation